 - 32% of institutional portfolios now allocate between 5% to 10% to crypto assets, signaling growing confidence in the asset class.

-- 54% of institutional investors experienced losses exceeding 10% on crypto holdings during market downturns in 2024.
+- 54% of institutional investors experienced losses exceeding 10% on crypto holdings during market downturns.

 - Liquidity constraints in altcoin markets affected 38% of institutional investors, leading to forced liquidations in high-stress scenarios.